envato-archive/fake_aws/README.md

 fairly easy to extend.
 Pull requests for more features are welcome.

 The S3 implementation only supports basic PUT Object and GET Object requests.
-The bucket name must be in the path, not the host.
 No authentication or security is implemented.  `Content-Type` and `x-amz-metadata` headers are stored and returned.
-Responses may or may not be properly formatted.

 ## Usage